 name type description name string A new name for this product.
-If you try to set this while updating more than one product, an error will occur, as product names must be unique. de- string When a new bug is filed, what milestone does it get by default if the user does not choose fault_milest one one?
-Must represent a milestone that is valid for this product. descrip- string Update the long description for these products to this value. tion has_unconfirmbeable nAllow the UNCONFIRMED status to be set on bugs in products. is_open booleantrue if the product is currently allowing bugs to be entered into it, false otherwise. ntrue if the product is currently allowing bugs to be entered into it, false otherwise.
+If you try to set this while updating more than one product, an error will occur, as product names must be unique. de- string When a new bug is filed, what milestone does it get by default if the user does not choose fault_milestone one?
+Must represent a milestone that is valid for this product. descrip- string Update the long description for these products to this value. tion has_unconfirmbedblea nAllow the UNCONFIRMED status to be set on bugs in products. is_open boolea ntrue if the product is currently allowing bugs to be entered into it, false otherwise.